-Blessed love, beautiful.
-You ever had vegetable broth?
+Blessed love.
+Have you ever had vegetable broth?
 If so, you already know how refreshing it is on an early morning or chilly evening.
 Even if you prefer a thick, homemade soup with peas, greens, dumplings and ground provisions too, a broth with the right combination of spices, seasonings and vegetables can be just as tasty (but a lot lighter.)

 While broth is more water-based with veggies, seasonings and (maybe) noodles in the mix while a soup is more on the heavier side.
 At least that’s how I understand it and always heard it explained while growing up in The Caribbean.
 Because a vegetable broth is light and not a bulky meal, the spices and their flavours combined with the greens and their texture are the focus.